aikohanasaki/SillyTavern-WorldInfoInfo/README.md

 # SillyTavern - WorldInfo Info

 Forked from the amazing LenAnderson.
-Original at https://github.com/LenAnderson/SillyTavern-WorldInfoInfo; this version removes entry text and adds features:
+Original at https://github.com/LenAnderson/SillyTavern-WorldInfoInfo; this version adds the following features:

 Click the book in the lower left corner of the screen to see the list of active entries.